challenai/pattaya/docs/en/slider.md

----
-title: Slider
+# Slider

-description: Sliders are used to control progress
+Sliders are used to control progress
----
-import Graph from "@/graph";
-import { bGraph, background } from "./slider";

 ## Basic